-The PIC unanimously recommends approval of one prevention grant proposal totaling \$294,804.
-The recommended grant proposal was submitted in response to the Dissemination of CPRIT-funded Controls Intervention grant mechanism.
-The Prevention Review Council (PRC) recommended one application to the PIC.
-The PRC provided its recommendation to the presiding officers on October 24, 2017.
-The PIC followed the recommendation of the PRC and recommended the one award to the Oversight Committee.
+The PIC unanimously recommends approval of one prevention grant proposal totaling \$300,000.
+The recommended grant proposal was submitted in response to the following mechanism: Dissemination of CPRIT-Funded Cancer Control Interventions.
+The Prevention Review Council (PRC) provided its recommendation to the presiding officers on April 13, 2018.

 The PIC is required to give funding priority, to the extent possible, to applications that meet one or more criteria set forth in V.T.C.A., TEX.
 HEALTH & SAFETY CODE § 102.251(a)(2)(C).
-The PIC determined that this prevention proposal met the following CPRIT funding priorities:
+The PIC determined that the prevention proposal met the following CPRIT funding priorities:

-- ensure a comprehensive coordinated approach to cancer research and cancer prevention; - are interdisciplinary or interinstitutional; - address federal or other major research sponsors' priorities in emerging scientific or technology fields in the area of cancer prevention, or cures for cancer; - are collaborative between any combination of private and nonprofit entities, public or private agencies or institutions in this state, and public or private institutions outside this state; - have a demonstrable economic development benefit to this state; and - address the goals of the Texas Cancer Plan.
+- ensure a comprehensive coordinated approach to cancer research and cancer prevention; - are interdisciplinary or interinstitutional; - are collaborative between any combination of private and nonprofit entities, public or private agencies or institutions in this state, and public or private institutions outside this state; - have a demonstrable economic development benefit to this state; and - address the goals of the Texas Cancer Plan.

-Prevention Grant Award Recommendation
+Prevention Grant Award Recommendations